-Register/Bits Title Function Indirect Register [6] Bit (10) Nonprintable Character Accept If format control (line printer CSR bit (2)) equals one, this bit specifies that nonprintable, non control characters are sent to the line printer, assuming that such a character causes a space to be printed.
+Register/Bits Title Function Indirect Register [6] Bit (9) Form Feed/ Line Feed Convert If format control (line printer CSR bit (2)) equals one, and the form feed/line feed convert is clear, a form feed is translated into multiple line feeds to reach the next top of form.
+Indirect Register [6] Bit (10) Nonprintable Character Accept If format control (line printer CSR bit (2)) equals one, this bit specifies that nonprintable, non control characters are sent to the line printer, assuming that such a character causes a space to be printed.
 Characters with the MSB set are considered nonprintable characters.
 If this bit is set, all characters with the MSB set are transferred to the line printer, regardless of the setting of DAVFU bit.
 If format control (line printer CSR bit (2)) equals one and this bit is clear, then the DMF32 discards nonprintable characters.
 Indirect Register [6] Bit (11) Direct Access Vertical Format Unit (DAVFU) The program sets this bit if the line printer is a DAVFU.
 When DAVFU bit is set, special vertical format control codes are allowed to be direct memory accessed to the line printer.
-Indirect Register [6] Bit (12) Line Wrap If format control (line printer CSR bit (2)) equals one and this bit is set, a carriage return and line feed are inserted into the character stream prior to the current character if the horizontal position of the current character is past the value stored in the line printer carriage width (indirect register [7] bits (15:8)).
+Indirect Register [6] Bit (12) Line Wrap If format control (line printer CSR bit $\langle 2 \rangle$) equals one and this bit is set, a carriage return and line feed are inserted into the character stream prior to the current character if the horizontal position of the current character is past the value stored in the line printer carriage width (indirect register [7] bits $\langle 15:8 \rangle$).
 If the automatic carriage insert bit is set, only the line feed is sent to the printer.
-Indirect Register [6] Bits (14:13) Unused Bits Indirect Register [6] Bit (15) Lower Case to Upper Case Convert If format control (line printer CSR bit (2)) equals one and the lower case to upper case conversion bit is clear, this specifies lower case character to upper case character conversion.